rainyl/opencv_dart/README.md

 - [ ] add more examples
 - [ ] documentation
 - [x] ~~modify C wrapper to catch exceptions~~
-- [ ] Native Assets
+- [x] Native Assets, see `native-assets` branch
 - [ ] async?
 - [ ] more/full test coverage
 - [x] ~~directly include opencv source code, refactor cmakelists.txt~~

 ## For Developers

-This package is in heavy development, dynamic libraries for Windows and linux have been compiled, for other platforms, you need to compile it yourself.
+NOTE: since v1.0.1, to speed up compile in CI, opencv is precompiled in [opencv.full](https://github.com/rainyl/opencv.full), and this repo will download the prebuilt static libraries from it's release, if you want to compile entirely by yourself, you can compile opencv and explicitly set `-o opencv_dir=<path to opencv>` for the below commands or set `OpenCV_DIR` environment variable.

 ### How to compile